BitbossIO/keyring/packages/bsv/README.md

 ```

 ### Set OP_RETURN data
-Set data into an OP_RETURN as a node.js Buffer value.
+Set data into the OP_RETURN as a node.js Buffer value.
 ```
 tx.data(Buffer.from(myDataAsString));
 ```

-Note that you can also chain together Transaction method calls, for example:
+Set B:// protocol formatted file data into the OP_RETURN.
 ```
-tx.to(address, satoshis).change(address).data(Buffer.from(myDataAsString));
+tx.files(rawData, 'image/jpg', 'rockies.jpg', 'binary');
 ```
+The arguments for the files method are:
+* file data as a Buffer
+* file type
+* file name
+* encoding

+Example file type values: image/jpg, text/plain, application/octet-stream, application/msgpack, application/cbor
+Example encoding values: binary, hex

+Both the MsgPack and CBOR plugins will recognize the B:// protocol format when reading in a raw transaction and will parse the file data if the file type is set to application/msgpack or application/cbor respectively.

 ### Sign and Serialize the Transaction